 - Targeted audiences include environmental, civic and community organizations; businesses and trade associations; environmental commissions and local government; and colleges, universities and schools.

 - Classroom presentations for grades K-12 on some environmental topics can be arranged on a limited basis.

-- There is no fee for these programs.
+- There is no fee for most of these programs.

 Topics that can be requested:

 - Going green at work, school & home

 * Book a professional development workshop for your education staff.